How Old are Dinosaur Bones?

 Carbon 14 (C-14) dating is used to establish the age of skeletons, fossils, and other items composed of material that was once alive.
 Very precise analysis from modern mass spectrometers can establish the date the living material in the sample stopped taking in carbon from the environment (the point of death).
 Because C-14 has such a short half-life (radioactively decaying into Nitrogen 14), all detectable C-14 should have disappeared well before 100,000 years.
 But careful analysis by researchers has substantiated the presence of Carbon 14 in dinosaur bones.
 Critics suggested that the samples became contaminated with modern Carbon 14.
 However, Carboniferous coal was carefully extracted from deep within mines (far below the layers containing dinosaur remains) and fully sealed till lab analysis.
 It was found to still contain Carbon 14!
 (Baumgardner, et. al., “Measurable 14C in Fossilized Organic Materials,” Fifth ICC Paper, August 2003.)

 In 2012, researchers analyzed multiple dinosaur bone samples from Texas, Alaska, Colorado, and Montana.
 C-14 dating revealed that they are less than 39,000 years old.
-These remarkable findings were presented by a German physicist at a conference sponsored by the American Geophysical Union (AGU) and the Asia Oceania Geosciences Society (AOGS) in Singapore.
+These remarkable findings were presented by the German physicist Dr. Thomas Seiler at a conference sponsored by the American Geophysical Union (AGU) and the Asia Oceania Geosciences Society (AOGS) in Singapore.
 But apparently this evidence was unacceptable to influential evolutionists.
 The abstract was removed from the conference website by two chairmen because they could not accept these findings.
 Unwilling to challenge the data openly, they erased the report from public view without a word to the authors or even to the AOGS officers!